Code-Wes/Code_Wes_Introduction/wesCS.md

   - [Victoria Manfredi](https://www.wesleyan.edu/academics/faculty/vumanfredi/profile.html): Computer networks, machine learning, network analysis (this means analysis and optimization of the way that data is sent between clients and hosts through the existing network)
   - [Sebastian Zimmeck](https://www.wesleyan.edu/academics/faculty/szimmeck/profile.html): Information security and privacy, privacy tech, program analysis (this means building new applications or extensions to promote privacy regulations)
   - [Sonia Roberts](https://www.wesleyan.edu/academics/faculty/sfroberts/profile.html) (New Professor): Soft Knitted Robots (robots that have built in sensor modules and can change shape depending on the environment and use case)
-- Honarable Mentions
-  - [Kelly Thayer](https://www.wesleyan.edu/academics/faculty/kthayer/profile.html): Associate Professor of the Practice in Integrative Sciences; teaches intro classes (eg. COMP 112).
+  - [Kelly Thayer](https://www.wesleyan.edu/academics/faculty/kthayer/profile.html): Development of drugs using algorithms that predict impact of changing protein structures, other computational models, very bio-heavy.
   - [Robert Rose](https://www.wesleyan.edu/academics/faculty/rrose/profile.html): Postdoctoral Fellow in Computer Science; teaches highly theoretical courses including Automata Theory, and Automated Reasoning.
-  - [Pippin Wolfe](https://www.wesleyan.edu/academics/faculty/pwolfe/profile.html): Postdoctoral Fellow in Computer Science; teaches intro classes (eg. COMP 112).
+  - [Pippin Wolfe](https://www.wesleyan.edu/academics/faculty/pwolfe/profile.html): ML, reinforcement learning, graphs, distributed systems (this means a ton of ml stuff at a high level)
 - Yes, this is somehow the whole list of CS teachers at Wesleyan.
-- Wesleyan CS classes overview: https://www.wesleyan.edu/mathcs/cs/regular_courses.html
+- Wesleyan CS classes overview: <https://www.wesleyan.edu/mathcs/cs/regular_courses.html>
   - 100 levels
     - Comp 112 **Intro to Programming**: Never coded before?
 Want to give it a try?
 Take this class.
     - Comp 113 **Bioinformatics (for people)**: Want to see a bit about how code can be used in bioinformatics research?